JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 1. A talk directly on the conference's focus
 1. A talk generally on the conference's focus, but with a twist and/or another area
-1. A talk partially on the conference's focus, but focused on another topic and/or a fun twist
+1. A talk partially on the conference's focus, but more on another topic and/or a fun twist

 ### Aside: Naming Talks